General quantum resources providing advantages in work-extraction tasks: Certifying entanglement by one-sided device-independent work extraction tasks

-Finally, from the proof of Theorem~\ref{Result:Steering}, it is clear that any nontrivial steering inequality can induce some Hamiltonians to certify steering via the anomalous energy flow.
-This allows us to explicitly construct Hamiltonians for, e.g., the superactivation of the anomalous energy flow.
-More precisely, superactivation of steering refers to situations where a bipartite quantum state $\rho_{AB}$ cannot demonstrate steering (i.e., state assemblages induced by it are in ${\bf LHS}$), whereas at the same time, $\rho_{AB}^{\otimes k}$ can violate some steering inequalities when $k$ is large enough~\cite{HsiehPRA2016,QuintinoPRA2016}.
-Using Theorem~\ref{Result:Steering}, we deduce that such a $\rho_{AB}$ cannot induce any anomalous energy flow, while $\rho_{AB}^{\otimes k}$ can do so with a large $k$.
-Moreover, the corresponding Hamiltonians can be explicitly found by using the steering inequality Eq.~(40) in Ref.~\cite{HsiehPRA2016} and multiplying it by $(k_BT\ln2)$, as in the proof of Theorem~\ref{Result:Steering}.
+Finally, as a remark, it is clear that any nontrivial steering inequality can induce some Hamiltonians to certify steering via the anomalous energy flow defined in Eq.~\eqref{Eq:anomalous energy flow}.
+This allows us to explicitly construct Hamiltonians for, e.g., the {\em superactivation} of the anomalous energy flow.
+More precisely, superactivation of steering refers to situations where a bipartite quantum state $\rho_{AB}$ cannot demonstrate steering (i.e., state assemblages induced by it are in ${\bf LHS}$), whereas at the same time, $\rho_{AB}^{\otimes k}$ can violate some steering inequalities when $k$ is large enough~\cite{Hsieh2016,QuintinoPRA2016}.
+Using Theorem~\ref{Result:Steering}, we deduce that such a $\rho_{AB}$ cannot induce any anomalous energy flow defined in Eq.~\eqref{Eq:anomalous energy flow}, while $\rho_{AB}^{\otimes k}$ can do so with a large $k$.
+Moreover, the corresponding Hamiltonians can be explicitly found by using the steering inequality Eq.~(40) in Ref.~\cite{Hsieh2016} and multiplying it by $(k_BT\ln2)$, as in the proof of Theorem~\ref{Result:Steering}. \CY{We leave further investigation for future studies.}